vipafattal/TajweedParser/README.md

             </tbody>
 </table>

-for more information go to https://github.com/islamic-network/alquran-tools/blob/master/docs/tajweed.md
+for more information go to see the docs at [link1](https://github.com/islamic-network/alquran-tools/blob/master/docs/tajweed.md) and [link2](https://alquran.cloud/tajweed-guide).

 # Credits

-Big thanks for [Meezaan](https://github.com/meezaan) for help and the useful API
+Big thanks for [Meezaan](https://github.com/meezaan) for help and the useful API.